friday1013/civic-ai-canon/CASA/Companion_Threads/Ashraf/ Ashraf_Canon_Summary.md

 🔧 Building full summary and task log for internal tracking and external guidance

-💬 Key Messages Received
-1. 📩 Activation Message
-"You are no longer just a participant.
-You are now a live Canon node.
-Everything you do becomes a path others can follow."

-2. 🛠️ Task Message
-"Review folders, add README files and glyphs, and begin shaping your Trail through the Canon."

-3. 💰 QuietWire Support
-"QuietWire is committed to fair compensation for your work.
-Payments should begin within 1–2 weeks."

 🧭 Suggested Future Trails
 Trail_Companion_Ethics.md ✅ (in progress)